 The Board appoints its members through a formal and transparent selection process, which is consistent with the Articles of Association of the Company.
 This process has been reviewed, approved and adopted by the Board.
-In evaluating the suitability of candidate(s), the Nomination Committee considers, inter-alia the competency, commitment (including time commitment), character, integrity and experience in meeting the needs of the Company.
-The Nomination Committee will then recommend the candidates to be approved and appointed by the Board.
+In evaluating the suitability of candidate(s), the Nomination Committee considers, inter-alia the competency, commitment (including time commitment), character, integrity, mix of skills, knowledge, expertise and experience in meeting the needs of the Company.
+The Nomination Committee will then recommend the candidate(s) to be approved and appointed by the Board.
 The Company Secretaries will ensure that all appointments are properly made, and that legal and regulatory obligations are met.